Your Marriage Name Options

 There are a range of options available to you after marriage.
 Any of these names can be taken by simply presenting your marriage certificate to the relevant organisation and your account will be updated into your preferred name.
 If you want a different name from what is below, or to drop a middle name, alter spelling or make any other change during the process, you will need to change your name by deed poll.

-Around 85% of brides take their husband’s surname and in place of their maiden name.
-It's a straightforward change and you only need your marriage certificate.
+Around 80% of brides still take their husband's surname.
+No matter which way you go, it's a straightforward change and you only need your marriage certificate.
 There is no paperwork or registration of your new name - you simply start using your new name any time after your wedding ceremony.
 Organisations will update your accounts and identification on presentation of your wedding certificate.

 Use a combination of your married and maiden name

-You may choose to take your husband’s name in the steps outlined above, but you may decide at work you want to still be known by your maiden name.
+You may choose to take your spouse's surname in the steps outlined above, but you may decide to still use your former name at work .
 This is perfectly legal.
-When a bride takes her husband’s name after marriage she never loses the right to be known by her maiden name.
-The husband’s surname is an assumed name, meaning the bride can simply assume use of this name without losing the right to be known by her birth name.
+When taking your spouse's name, you never loses the right to be known by your former name.
+Your spouse’s surname is an assumed name, meaning either partner can simply assume use of the other's surname without losing the right to be known by their birth name.

-This is more common with women who have built a career for themselves, such as journalists, lawyers, academics and teachers.
+This is more common with women who have built a professional identity, such as journalists, lawyers, academics and teachers.
 If you choose this path, ensure any linked accounts, such as your pension plan, bank account details and flights, are all linked to the correct name.

 Leave your name as is and take no action

 No explanation needed really.
-It is worth remembering that no matter how much time has passed since your wedding, you can take your husband’s surname at any time and for any reason.
-This is often the case once women have families and decide they want to have the same name as their husband and children.
+It is worth remembering that no matter how much time has passed since your wedding, you can take your spouse's surname at any time and for any reason.
+This is often the case once planning a family wanting the whole family to have the same name.

 Double barrelled or hyphenated surname